YANJINI/YANJINI.github.io/_posts/2023-02-09-Mcdonald's stock VaR.md

     </div>
 </div>

+See [A1](#code-1) for the code to generate this figure.

- As seen on the chart of McDonald's stock price, it is impossible to conduct a statiscal analysis with this due to non-stationarity.
+As seen on the chart of McDonald's stock price, it is impossible to conduct a statistical analysis with this due to the non-stationarity.
 The substantial similarity simple return and log return charts exhibit is linked with the fact that the simple return metric is an approximation for  log return by a first-order Talyor expansion.

 The first order Taylor Expansion of $log(x)$ around $x=1$ is as follows.